 The ICTRT has identified Klickitat River steelhead as an independent population belonging to the Mid-Columbia ESU.
 The Middle Columbia steelhead ESU was listed as threatened under the ESA on March 25, 1999 (64 FR 14517) an reaffirmed January 5, 2006; (71 FR 834).
-The Klickitat steelhead population includes both summer-run and winter-run steelhead (Yakima Nation 2008).
+The Klickitat steelhead population includes both summer-run and winter-run steelhead (Yakama Nation 2012).

-Temporal and spatial spawning segregation between the Klickitat steelhead summer and winter runs has not been clearly defined.
-Genetic analysis of juveniles and adults is expected to provide additional information about the spatial and temporal distribution of both steelhead races.
+Temporal and spatial spawning segregation between the Klickitat steelhead summer and winter runs has not yet been clearly defined.
+Ongoing genetic analysis and radio telemetry monitoring is expected to provide additional information about the spatial and temporal distribution of both steelhead races.

-Past genetic analysis on steelhead have shown some degree of genetic differentiation between tributaries to the Klickitat River; genetic samples from the upper Klickitat, White Creek, and Trout Creek seem to diverge most widely from the Skamania Hatchery stock (Marshall unpubl.).
+Past genetic analysis on steelhead have shown some degree of genetic differentiation between tributaries to the Klickitat River; genetic samples from the upper Klickitat, White Creek, and Trout Creek seem to diverge most widely from the Skamania Hatchery stock (Marshall 2000).
 Recent genetic analysis indicates there may be six to seven genetically distinct populations of naturally reproducing steelhead in this river system.
 The results also suggest the genetic integrity and variation of native Klickitat River steelhead have been maintained despite repeated hatchery introduction and that the potential is high for restoring the population's viability (Narum et al. 2006).